 Luminous Intensity

-Luminous intensity refers to the quantity of visible light that a source emits per unit of solid angle in a specific direction.
+Luminous intensity refers to the quantity of visible light that a source emits per unit solid angle in a specific direction.
 It is a fundamental concept in photometry and helps gauge the brightness perceived by an observer from a particular source.

 In simpler terms, luminous intensity measures how bright a light appears to the human eye in a particular direction.
 This quantity is essential for technical and scientific purposes.
 It significantly impacts our daily lives, influencing how we perceive and interact with our environment.